 Perfect Tips Of Growing Rosemary In A Container

 Rosemary is a flavourful culinary herb with needle-like leaves and a strong taste.
-Growing rosemary in pots is a surprisingly straightforward process, and the herb may be used to bring flavour and diversity to a range of gourmet recipes.
+Growing rosemary in pots is surprisingly straightforward, and the herb may be used to bring flavour and diversity to a range of gourmet recipes.
 Continue reading about growing Rosemary in a container.

 Salvia rosmarinus, or rosemary, is a Mediterranean shrub with aromatic, evergreen, needle-like leaves and white, pink, purple, or blue flowers.